-Today one can find a wide variety of process models in any large organization [10].
-Typical examples are:

-- reference models (e.g., the EPC models in the SAP R/3 reference model) - workflow models (e.g., models used for enactment in systems like Staffware, FLOWer, FileNet, Oracle BPEL, etc.), - business process models/simulation models (e.g., using tools such as ARIS, Protos, Arena, etc.), - interface/service descriptions (e.g., the Partner Interface Processes in RosettaNet, the abstract BPEL processes in the context of web services, choreography descriptions using WSCDL), or
+Nowadays, large organizations typically have a wide variety of process models [17].
+Some examples are: reference models (e.g., the EPC models in the SAP R/3 reference model [24]); workflow models (e.g., models used for enactment in systems like Staffware, FLOWer, FileNet, Oracle BPEL, etc. [2]); business process models/simulation models (e.g., using tools such as ARIS, Protos, Arena, etc. [17]); interface/service descriptions (e.g., the Partner Interface Processes in RosettaNet [30], the abstract BPEL processes in the context of web services [9], choreography descriptions using WSCDL [23], or other ad-hoc notations [33]);

-- process models discovered using process mining techniques.
+and/or process models discovered using process mining techniques [5,6].
 Given the co-existence of different models and different types of models, it is interesting to be able to compare process models.

-This applies to different levels ranging from models at the business level to models at the level of software components (e.g., when looking for a software component matching some specification).
+This comparison of process models applies to different levels ranging from models at the business level to models at the level of software components (e.g., when looking for a software component matching some specification).
 To compare process models in a meaningful manner, we need to assume that these models have semantics.
-Moreover, we need to assume some equivalence notion (When are two models the same?)
-People working on formal methods have proposed a wide variety of equivalence notions [1, 11, 13], e.g., two models may be identical under trace equivalence but are different when considering stronger notions of equivalence (e.g., bisimulation).
+Moreover, we need to assume some equivalence notion (When are two models the same?).
+People working on formal methods have proposed a wide variety of equivalence notions [1, 19, 26], e.g., two models may be identical under trace equivalence but are different when considering stronger notions of equivalence (e.g., bisimulation).
 Unfortunately, most equivalence notions provide a "true/false" answer.
 In reality there will seldom be a perfect fit.
 Hence, we are interested in the degree of similarity, e.g., a number between 0 (completely different) and 1 (identical).
 In other to do so, we need to quantify the differences.
 Here it seems reasonable to put more emphasis on the frequently used parts of the model.